-There are areas for improvement but with a 30-day money-back guarantee and low prices (from just $2.49 per month for a 2 year plan) as standard as well as user-friendly customer service, Surfshark has plenty to offer Australian VPN users.
+There are areas for improvement, but with a 30-day money-back guarantee and low prices as standard, plus user-friendly customer service, Surfshark has plenty to offer Australian VPN users.

 7. Private Internet Access

-Private Internet Access is another excellent VPN service provider that offers a cost-effective option for Australian users.
+Private Internet Access is another excellent VPN service provider that offers a cost-effective Australia VPN option.

-PIA prices are extremely competitive (from as little as $3.33 per month) and there is a 30-day money-back guarantee available too.
+PIA prices are extremely competitive and there is a 30-day money-back guarantee available too.
 Another good options for Australian internet users.

 How we selected our choices

-Well, we test VPNs for a living so we know exactly how to identify the best VPN services for Australia.
+Well, we test VPNs for a living and have done for over 10 years, so we know exactly how to identify the best VPNs for Australia.

-We also factored in feedback from users of VPNs in Australia and identified the key criteria that was needed for best VPNs to cut the mustard with Australian users.
+We also factored in feedback from users of said best VPNs for Australia and identified the key criteria that were needed for the best VPNs to cut the mustard with Australian users.

-The key criteria that we considered when selecting the top VPNs for Australia were:
+The key criteria that we considered when selecting the best VPNs for Australia were:

 1) Local servers

-Australia is very geographically remote and it is well know that the further your data has to travel to reach a VPN server, the more your connection speeds are going to be affected.
+Australia is very geographically remote, and it is well known that the further your data has to travel to reach a VPN server, the more your connection speeds are going to be affected.

-We have therefore stuck to VPNs that have a server presence in Australia.
-The more Australian servers that are available, the better the service they will be able to offer.
+We have therefore stuck to Australia VPN services that offer a decent range of Australian servers and Australian IP Address options.
+The more Australian servers that are available the better the service they will be able to offer.

-We are also acutely aware of the size of Australia and have therefore prioritised VPNs that are able to offer servers across a wide range of Australian cities.
+We are also acutely aware of the size of Australia, having visited and used the internet there ourselves, and have therefore prioritised VPNs that are able to offer servers across a wide range of Australian cities.
 If you live in Perth, a server in Sydney is still an awfully long way away.

 2) No-log policy

-Online privacy is one of the main reasons people are turning to VPNs in their droves these days.
+Online privacy is one of the main reasons many people are turning to most VPN services in their droves these days.

-But we all have a right to privacy when using an internet connection and a good VPN can help you to achieve that by hiding your IP Address to stop anyone tracking your web traffic.
+But we all have a right to privacy when using an internet connection, and good Australia VPN subscriptions can help you to achieve that by hiding your IP Address to stop anyone from tracking your web traffic.

-The key to this is a no user logs policy where a VPN guarantees that it doesn't collect any information about your internet habits.
-A no logging policy means that regardless of what legal pressure a VPN provider might be put under it simply doesn't hold data about its users' internet traffic.
+The key to this is a no-logs policy where VPN providers guarantee that it doesn’t collect any information about your internet habits.
+A no-logging policy means that regardless of what legal pressure a VPN provider might be put under, it simply doesn’t hold data about its users’ internet traffic.